 - Restores normal body temperature

 Working out increases body temperature, especially when working out in a hot climate.
 Cooling down after a workout can help lower body temperature gradually.
-Cool down should also be followed with replacing lost fluids and electrolytes during exercise.
+Cooldown should also be followed by replacing lost fluids and electrolytes during exercise.